 Frequently Asked Questions

 Mentors support their mentee in gaining self-confidence, finding direction, and resisting negative peer pressure.
-They give of their time and take these young people to places like ball games, museums, parks and more.
-They expand young people’s horizons through shared activities.
-Many of these young people may never have had ventured outside of their own neighborhood prior to their involvement with Friends First.
+They expand their mentee’s horizons through shared activities.
+Many of these young people have never ventured outside of their own neighborhood prior to their involvement with Friends First.
 They benefit by experiencing new things, seeing new parts of the city, and having a friend to lend an ear and lead by example.

 At Mercy Home, we have two mentoring programs, our Community-Based and our Site-Based Mentoring Programs.
 View a comparison to see which is best for you.

 Who are the mentors?
 Do I need any special skills to be a mentor?